 On the island of Oahu, Hawaii, Waikiki and Honolulu present a modern backdrop of attractions, restaurants, and vibrant nightlife.
 Lying in wait behind the skyline are soaring mountains, volcanic craters, epic coastlines, and beautiful rural landscapes.
 Any trip to Oahu, even if you’re tight for time, can unlock the island’s best, presenting equal opportunities for both relaxation and adventure.

 Not sure where to go in Oahu in one week?
-Plan your trip with this complete 7-day Oahu itinerary.
+Plan your trip with this complete 7-day itinerary!

 Where to go in Oahu in one week: A complete itinerary